lanylow/genshin-utility/README.md

 # Genshin Utility [![License](https://img.shields.io/badge/License-GPL3.0-green.svg)](https://github.com/lanylow/genshin-utility/blob/main/LICENSE) ![OS](https://img.shields.io/badge/OS-Windows-green.svg)

-A simple helper tool for Genshin Impact that allows you to change the FPS limit, disable fog and display current frame rate. **The keybind used to close the menu is INSERT**.
+A simple helper tool for Genshin Impact that allows you to change the FPS limit, disable fog, change field of view and display current frame rate. **The keybind used to close the menu is INSERT**.

 ## Usage